 Tool approval and access

-Tools requiring users to be 18+ may be demonstrated by the guide or champion; students observe and direct rather than operate directly
+- Tools requiring users to be 18+ may be demonstrated by the guide or advisor; students observe and direct rather than operate directly

-Approved tools are listed and maintained by the faculty champion in coordination with the technology coordinator
+- Approved tools are listed and maintained by the advisor in coordination with the technology coordinator

 How students use AI in VIBE

-Champion oversight applies.
-The faculty champion may review prompts, outputs, and project work at any time.
+- Advisor oversight applies.
+The advisor may review prompts, outputs, and project work at any time.

 Attribution

 Students document which AI tools they used and how in their project record.
 Showcase presentations include a brief description of how AI contributed to the project.
-This is a feature, not a disclaimer — it demonstrates the skill.
+This is a feature, not a disclaimer, and it demonstrates the skill itself.

 Prohibited uses

-Entering any student’s personal information, school ID, address, or other identifying information into an AI tool
+- Entering any student’s personal information, school ID, address, work, or writing into an AI tool

-Using AI tools outside of supervised session time without champion approval
+- Using AI tools outside of supervised session time without advisor approval

 Data and privacy